-New York and cutting-edge fashion are synonymous.
-So, there’s really no better place for you to find your dream wedding dress than in New York.
-The city is filled with a mix of high-end ateliers, classic bridal salons, and up-and-coming designers to suit both the metropolitan and more traditional future Mrs. We've selected the top-rated bridal shops in New York City that are not only expertly curated with well-known designers but also cover all the bases when it comes to finding the perfect wedding dress to fit your style.
+New York and cutting-edge fashion are synonymous, and there’s really no better place for you to find your dream wedding dress than in the Big Apple.
+The city is filled with a mix of high-end ateliers, classic bridal salons, and up-and-coming designers to suit brides with both metropolitan and traditional flair.
+So, it was only right that we selected the top-rated bridal shops in New York City that are not only expertly curated with well-known designers, but also cover all the bases when it comes to finding the perfect gown to fit your style.

-Tucked away on a charming Chelsea street, Giselle Dubois’s newly relocated shop is all about finding hidden gems.
+Tucked away on a charming Chelsea street, Giselle Dubois’s relocated shop is all about finding hidden gems.
 During your exclusive one-on-one appointment, you’ll be greeted with slippers, water, tea, or champagne while the stylist walks you through the living room–esque space filled with gowns by up-and-coming international designers like Lee Grebenau.
 Want a beaded neckline, two-piece style with a big leotard top, or a corseted ball gown with a see-through top?
 They have you covered.
 Spina Bride

 Mark Ingram Atelier

-Dresses from top designers like Vera Wang and Oscar De La Renta walk right off the runway into this Midtown store, where Ingram then curates the collection.
+Dresses from top designers like Vera Wang and Oscar de la Renta walk right off the runway into this Midtown store, where Ingram then curates the collection.
 He’s on the floor nearly every day to keep his selection updated and offer brides his personal opinion.
 From there, whichever seamstress pins you during fittings is actually the one to sew your dress, so they know the nuances of your figure.
 No wonder ladies from all over the world flock here.
 Mark Ingram Atelier